 Anti-bribery laws also apply to all your third parties, i.e. any agents, intermediaries, consultants and associates, and anyone else representing you or acting on your company's behalf.
 You are responsible under the law for thoroughly checking and verifying these parties.

-This means implementing adequate systems and controls to ensure third parties are whom they claim to be, have the appropriate credentials and are approved at the senior management level.
+This means implementing adequate systems and controls to ensure third parties are who they claim to be, have the appropriate credentials and are approved at the senior management level.
+It is also good due diligence to check that all parties, including buyers, suppliers and investors are not on the sanctions list to ensure you are compliant with sanctions laws.

 6. Watch out for bribery & corruption red flags